 The critical care faculty of the Emory Department of Surgery are highly active researchers.
-Their basic science studies typically focus on gut integrity and the immunological host response in sepsis, with special attention to the settings of cancer or alcohol abuse, while their bench-to-bedside research often concentrates on designing, testing, and implementing innovations in critical care.
+Their basic science studies typically focus on gut integrity and the immunological host response in sepsis, while their bench-to-bedside research often concentrates on designing, testing, and implementing innovations in critical care.

 Dr. Buchman's translational research has spanned the bench-to-bedside continuum, including NIH-funded studies of physiological dynamics, patient monitoring, the genetics of sepsis, and ICU end-of-life care.
 The goal of much of his work is to develop sophisticated systems and processes that will give ICU clinicians the ability to predict and plan for the future of each patient through the use of multiple streams of realtime data analytics.

 During his 2009-2018 service as the founding director of the Emory Critical Care Center, Dr. Buchman oversaw the integration of ICUs throughout the Emory Healthcare system and assembled multi-disciplinary teams of clinicians, teachers, and investigators to enable education, treatment, and research that defined best clinical practice.

 In 2017, a report from the Centers for Medicare and Medicaid Services found that Emory's Electronic ICU (eICU) Program, a concept developed by Dr. Buchman, reduced hospital stays, saved millions of dollars, and eased provider shortage.
 Emory's e-ICU involves experienced Emory intensivists and critical care nurses providing 24-hour support from a remote location to various satellite ICUs via secure electronic monitoring and communications systems.
 Dr. Buchman is medical director of Emory's eICU, which also includes an eICU program at Royal Perth Hospital in Australia.